 \subsection{Navigation}

 Next, we choose point-goal navigation as the benchmark application of InternScenes for embodied AI.
-Previous scene datasets for point-goal navigation either has simple layout complexity or limited diversity.
+Previous scene datasets for point-goal navigation either have simple layout complexity or limited diversity.
 In contrast, InternScenes provides diverse simulation-ready environments that can generate considerable episodes therein.
 More importantly, it offers a challenging testbed for testing point-goal navigation algorithms in diverse, realistic, cluttered scenes.

-\textbf{Experiment Setup. } To evaluate the efficacy of our scene datasets for downstream Embodied AI tasks, we build a physically and visually realistic point-goal navigation benchmark based on IsaacSim and our scene assets, which distinguishes from prior physical-agnostic navigation benchmark, such as Habitat-Sim~\citep{savva2019habitat} and AI2Thor~\citep{kolve2017ai2}.
-For a more comprehensive study on evaluating the sim-to-real gap of navigation approaches, we manually select 20 InternScenes-Real2Sim, 10 InternScenes-Gen based on layout complexity and quality.
-The wheeled robot ClearPath Dingo is considered as the navigation agent.
-Two metrics are considered in the benchmark: Success Rate and SPL.
-The former evaluates whether the agent can successfully find the a valid path leading to the goal.
-The latter evaluates the efficiency of the executed path compared with the oracle shortest path.
-Each scene is evaluated for 20 episodes, and we records an average distance between all starting points and target points to indicate the task difficulty.
+\textbf{Experiment Setup.} To evaluate the efficacy of our scene datasets for downstream Embodied AI tasks, we build a physically and visually realistic point-goal navigation benchmark based on IsaacSim and our scene assets, which distinguishes from prior physical-agnostic navigation benchmarks, such as Habitat-Sim~\citep{savva2019habitat} and AI2Thor~\citep{kolve2017ai2}.
+For a more comprehensive investigation of the sim-to-real gap in navigation approaches, we manually select 20 scenes from InternScenes-Real2Sim and 10 from InternScenes-Gen, with selection criteria based on layout complexity and asset quality.
+The wheeled robot ClearPath Dingo is adopted as the navigation agent.
+Two metrics are employed in the benchmark: Success Rate and Shortest Path Length (SPL).
+Success Rate assesses whether the agent can find a valid path to reach the goal, while SPL measures the efficiency of the executed path relative to the oracle shortest path.
+Each scene is evaluated across 20 episodes, and we report the average distance between all starting points and target points to quantify task difficulty.